 Federal Grad PLUS Loan

-Students may submit 2015-16 applications on June 1.
-NOTE: student must be awarded financial aid before the application can be processed.
+Financial aid must be awarded before an application can be processed.

 The Federal Direct Grad PLUS Loan is for graduate and professional students enrolled at least half-time in a master's or professional degree program, and who wish to borrow beyond their annual aggregate Federal Stafford loan limits.
 Students must meet credit eligibility requirements.
 Students with an adverse credit history, may receive a Federal Direct Grad PLUS Loan if they obtain an endorser who does not have an adverse credit history.

 Students must be continuously enrolled in at least four (4) units (half-time enrollment) each semester as a graduate student to receive the loan.
 If units drop below half-time enrollment at any time during the loan period, and/or if the student has not received satisfactory grades for the minimum number of units required, he/she may not be eligible for the loan the subsequent semester.

 The Direct Loan interest rates for loans first disbursed between July 1, 2013 and June 30, 2014 are fixed.
 Under the new interest rate structure, all Direct Loans, except Direct Consolidation loans, will be "variable-fixed," meaning students would receive a new rate with each new loan, but then that rate would be fixed for the life of the loan.
 There is also an interest rate cap at 10.50% for graduate PLUS loan.